Skip to Content

 • Poster Board

 Yes, you can also cut fabric using the Performance Blade.
-However, I would recommend getting a separate housing of either the Fine Point or Bonded Fabric Blade.
+However, I would recommend getting separate housing for either the Fine Point or Bonded Fabric Blade.
 It’s always a good idea to have a distinct blade for fabric.

-If you want to cut fabric with this blade, it must be bonded.
+It must be bonded if you want to cut fabric with this blade.
 You can use it to cut the following:

 Automatic Cutoff Blade